 Remnants of the Second World War can be found scattered throughout the Pacific, from the jungles and lagoons of Micronesia and Papua New Guinea to Pearl Harbour in Hawaii.
 One of the most famous (and largest) wrecks however, is found somewhere in between, in Vanuatu: the SS President Coolidge.
 Continue reading “The SS President Coolidge: the world’s largest, most accessible wreck”

-Koh Ha is a tiny group of islands, not far from Koh Lanta on Thailand’s south west coast.
-The tall rocky limestone karst islands are very picturesque, like many of the island in this part of the world, similar to Koh Phi Phi and the so-called James Bond island in Phang Nga.
-But the real beauty of these islands are found underwater.
+Koh Ha is a tiny group of islands not far from Koh Lanta on Thailand’s south west coast.
+The tall rocky limestone karst islands are very picturesque, like many of the islands in this part of the world, similar to Koh Phi Phi and the so-called James Bond island in Phang Nga.
+But the real beauty of these islands is to be found underwater.
 Continue reading “Koh Ha: Thailand’s royal dive destination”